Atuatuca: Atuatuca Tungrorum

 Atuatuca Tungrorum was founded around ca. 10 BC as a Roman military base.
 The city appears to be an ex-nihilo Roman creation, since there are no trace of Iron Age settlement.
 According to the traditional view, the camp was abandoned under Tiberius (14–37 AD), then civilians from the neighbouring canabae took possession of the base, which ultimately became the capital of the Tungrian civitas.
 A more recent theory, proposed by Vanderhoeven, states that the Romans actually designated it as the capital as early as 10 BC.
 Shortly after its the creation, elements of the local population may have settled in the new town.
 The second generation then replaced the native 'state houses' with Romanized courtyard houses, at a period when the Roman armies had left for a long time.

 Three different fires, evidenced by archaeological findings, led to the quasi-destruction of the settlement: a first one, traditionally linked to the Batavian revolt (69–70), a second dated the mid-2nd century (of unknown cause), and a third from the 3rd century (also of unknown cause, perhaps linked to Frankish invasions).

 Although Ammianus Marcellinus still described Tungrorum as a "wealthy and populous" city by the late 4th century AD, the settlement entered into a slow decline during the 4th and 5th centuries, in a context of insecurity caused by Germanic migrations from the other side of the Rhine, and due to changes in regional and inter-regional trade.
 From the early 4th century onward, a new outer wall surrounded the city.
 Since Tungrorum was located on the route linking Boulogne to Cologne, the decline of road transportation in favour of rivers during this period led to the rise of the neighbouring Maastricht, washed by the Meuse river.
 This shift of regional power is symbolized by the fact that Servatius (d.
-384), the first bishop of Tungrorum, was buried in Maastricht.
+384), a bishop of Tungrorum, was buried in Maastricht.